-In the pure, simply-typed $\lambda$ -calculus, classification is trivial, because every value is a $\lambda$ -abstraction, and progress does not even need the well-typedness hypothesis, because no term is stuck.
+In the pure λ -calculus, classification is trivial, because every value is a λ -abstraction.
+Progress would hold even in the absence of the well-typedness hypothesis, because no term is stuck!

 As the programming language and type system are extended with new features, however, type soundness is no longer trivial.